Second Hungarian Republic: History

+Beginnings

 From September 1944 until April 1945, as World War II in Europe drew to a close, the Red Army occupied Hungary.
 The Siege of Budapest lasted almost two months and much of the city was destroyed.
 Neither the Western Allies nor the Soviet Union supported any changes to Hungary's pre-1938 borders, so the peace treaty signed by Hungary in 1947 declared that "The decisions of the Vienna Award of 2 November 1938 are declared null and void".
 This meant that Hungary's borders were moved back to those that existed on 1 January 1938 and it lost the territories it had regained between 1938 and 1941.
 The Soviet Union also annexed Sub-Carpathia, some of which had been part of Hungary before 1938.

+The Soviets set up an alternative government in Debrecen on 21 December 1944 before capturing Budapest between 18 January and 13 February, 1945.
+Zoltán Tildy became the provisional prime minister.
+The Soviet government would demand not merely the return of all materials taken from the USSR, but also the payment of 300 million USD in commodities to Moscow, 200 million to Czechoslovakia and 100 million to Romania.

+Hyperinflation

+The combination of high demand for finance to pay war reparations with a very weak system of tax collection meant that during 1945 and 1946, the national currency, the pengő, would be destroyed by the most ruinous hyperinflation in recorded history.
+The hyperinflation was largely due to the inability of tax revenues to pay the country’s war debts, but some historians argue it was a deliberate policy of the Soviet Union to destroy Hungary’s middle class.
+The only way to restore sanity to the economy was a new currency, so the forint was introduced in 1946.

+German deportation

 Between 1946 and 1948, half of Hungary's ethnic German minority (around 250,000 people) were deported to Germany and there was a forced "exchange of population" between Hungary and Czechoslovakia.

-The Soviets set up an alternative government in Debrecen on 21 December 1944 before capturing Budapest on 18 January 1945.
-Zoltán Tildy became the provisional prime minister.